Vitiligo: How to cope with vitiligo?

 Avoid discussing your child’s vitiligo repeatedly.
 Moreover, avoid negative discussions about leucoderma (vitiligo) during the child’s presence.
 Examination of the spots is better done when the child is asleep.

-When your child questions you whether anything can be done for this or not, explain to your child that this condition can be treated to a certain extent like any other skin ailment.
+When your child questions you about whether anything can be done for this or not, explain to your child that this condition can be treated to a certain extent like any other skin ailment.

-Support your child, and encourage him/her to engage in activities and hobbies.
+Support your child and encourage him/her to engage in activities and hobbies.

 Do not allow vitiligo to interfere with your child’s joy of living and his self-esteem.
 Do not restrict your child from wearing clothing that may expose some white spots on the skin.
 Do encourage your child to continue attending social events and other activities like swimming, hiking, sports, parties, etc.